With a competitive Certificate of Deposit (CD) rate and a fully insured account

 Quickly and easily open your CD online, or visit one of our locations for help from our experts.
 Simply choose the length of your term and deposit amount, then sit back and watch your savings grow.
 It’s that easy.

-Safely grow your money for your long-term savings goal with a guaranteed return on your investment.
+Safely grow your money for your long-term savings goal.
 All deposits at Needham Bank are insured in full through a combination of insurance provided by the Federal Deposit Insurance Corporation (FDIC) and the Depositors Insurance Fund (DIF).

 It’s easier than ever to visit us in person for advice and support.
-The experts at every Needham Bank branch location are here to help you decide which CD option makes the most sense for you, balancing your savings goals with your financial needs.
+The experts at our Medford branch are here to help you decide which CD option makes the most sense for you, balancing your savings goals with your financial needs.